fluoritess/RS-MUTSA/README.md

 # RS-MUCA

-The code implementation of the MUCA model.
+This repository is the implementation of the MUCA model.

 ### Environment